Robotics-lessons/term2-slam-project/README.md

 [k]
  ):
  Estimates the current likelihood of the measurement given the current k-th particle pose and the current k-th particle map.

+Graph-SLAM complexity is linear, according to the number of nodes, which increases according to the size of the map.
+By providing constraints associated with how many nodes are processed for loop closure by memory management, the time complexity becomes constant in RTAB-Map.

 The robot mapping performance is related a running environment directly, it is so important which hardware and virtual machine configuration were used in this project.